carpentries-incubator/lc-litsearchr/_episodes/06-importing-data-into-R.md

 - "Successfully import data into R"
 keypoints:
 - "There are many ways to get data into R. You can import data from a .csv file using the read.csv(...) function."
-- "Understand some of the key arguments available for importing the data, including header, stringsAsFactors, as.is, and strip.white."
 ---

 ## Importing data into R